dialogic-godot/documentation/documentation/custom-portraits.md

 Like `_ready` or `_process` these will be called automatically by dialogic when needed, and if implemented:

-- **_update_portrait(character: DialogicCharacter, portrait_name: String):**
+- `_update_portrait(character: DialogicCharacter, portrait_name: String) -> void` \
-  *This method is called when the portrait is instanced and when a change to another portrait using the same scene is performed.
-For example, you could play a specific animation in an `AnimatedSprite` based on the portrait name or show a specific image.*
+This method is called when the portrait is instanced and when a change to another portrait using the same scene is performed.
+For example, you could play a specific animation in an `AnimatedSprite` based on the portrait name or show a specific image.

-- **_set_mirror(is_mirrored: bool):**
+- `_set_mirror(is_mirrored: bool) -> void` \
-  *Different scenes might want to mirror differently (AnimationSprite.flip_h; self.scale.x = -1, etc.).
-Thus, you will have to implement this functionality yourself.*
+Different scenes might want to mirror differently (AnimationSprite.flip_h; self.scale.x = -1, etc.).
+Thus, you will have to implement this functionality yourself.

-- **_get_covered_rect() -> Rect2:**
+- `_get_covered_rect() -> Rect2:` \
-  *This is used for correctly sizing your scene, as it's mostly impossible to know the size of your portrait.
-If you implement this and return a rect2 that covers your portrait (relative to the root node's position), the portrait_containers size modes and the character editors `Full View` will work.*
+This is used for correctly sizing your scene, as it's mostly impossible to know the size of your portrait.
+If you implement this and return a rect2 that covers your portrait (relative to the root node's position), the portrait_containers size modes and the character editors `Full View` will work.

-- **_set_extra_data(data: String):**
+- `_set_extra_data(data: String) -> void` \
-  *The Character event Join/Update mode allows specifying some extra information in the text editor.
+The Character event Join/Update mode allows specifying some extra information in the text editor.
 If some information is given, this method will be called.
 This can be very useful to enable certain things.
-For example, your character could have different modes or items.*
+For example, your character could have different modes or items.

-- **_should_do_portrait_update(character: DialogicCharacter, portrait: String):**
+- `_should_do_portrait_update(character: DialogicCharacter, portrait: String) -> bool` \
-  *Rarely needed, but if overridden, this will be checked if the portrait change is performed to a portrait with the same scene.
+Rarely needed, but if overridden, this will be checked if the portrait change is performed to a portrait with the same scene.
 If you return false, then this instance will be deleted and a new instance will be made.
-If not implemented, this defaults to true, meaning this instance will be used for the portrait update too.*
+If not implemented, this defaults to true, meaning this instance will be used for the portrait update too.

+- `_highlight() -> void` \
+Invoked when the character becomes the active speaker.

+- `_unhighlight() -> void` \
+Invoked when the character is no longer the active speaker, e.g., another character started talking.

 ---